Five Tips for Staying Safe in the Sun

 Apply sunscreen

-Use a sunscreen with an SPF of 30 or higher and reapply every two hours.
-It’s also important to reapply after excessive sweating or swimming.
+Use sunscreen with an SPF of 30 or higher and reapply every two hours and after sweating or swimming.

-Most people also don’t put on enough sunscreen.
-A shot glass (two tablespoons) of sunscreen is needed for your face and exposed areas of the skin.
-If you are using a spray, use enough to get an even coating, and rub in to prevent missed spots.
+Most people don’t put on enough sunscreen.
+A shot glass (two tablespoons) of sunscreen is needed for your face and the exposed areas of your skin.
+Mineral sunscreens, easily recognizable by the often chalky appearance they have when applied, offer the most protection because they create a physical separation between you and the sun when it is applied.
+If you are using a spray, use enough to get an even coating, and rub it in to prevent missed spots.
 Apply chemical sunscreens 15 minutes prior to sun exposure as these sunscreens work better when absorbed.

 Avoid excessive exposure

 The sun is strongest between the hours of 10 a.m. and 4 p.m.
 Don’t spend excessive amounts of time in the sun during those hours.
-If you do spend a long time outside, make sure to use sun block and reapply every two hours.
+This doesn’t mean you must avoid all the summer activities you love.
+If you spend a long time outside, make sure to use sunblock and reapply every two hours or wear protective clothing.

-If you are planning a beach day, try to go later in the day when the sun isn’t as strong and harmful.
-Also, find an umbrella, cover up and go inside during the middle of the day.
+If you are planning a beach day, try to go earlier or later in the day when the sun isn’t as strong and harmful.
+Using an umbrella, covering up with hats and protective clothing, and going inside during the middle of the day can also help protect your skin from sun damage.

 1 thought on “Five Tips for Staying Safe in the Sun”